Police: Stalker kills woman, husband in Seattle-area home

 Lowe said that at one point the suspect contacted Sadeghi more than 100 times in a single day.
 He stressed that a restraining order is just a piece of paper — it allows police to take action if someone violates it, but it cannot protect a person when “someone is intent on causing them harm.”

-Sadeghi was a software engineer who had worked at Promontory MortgagePath, which provided mortage services, before it shuttered in November.
-She studied in the University of Washington’s graduate programs, according to her LinkedIn profile.
+Sadeghi was a software engineer who had worked at Promontory MortgagePath, which provided mortgage services, before it shuttered in November.
+She had also been studying in the University of Washington’s graduate programs, according to her LinkedIn profile.

 Lora Ruffin, of Cupertino, California, said Saturday she worked remotely with Sadeghi on the same team at Promontory writing software to help community banks offer mortgages.
 They never met in person.

-Sadeghi spent the last few months of her life looking for a new job, but she had just found one and reached out to Ruffin on Thursday asking her to be a reference, Ruffin said.
+Sadeghi spent the last few months of her life looking for a new job, but she had just found one and reached out to Ruffin on Thursday asking her to be a reference.
 Ruffin called her collaborative, well organized and helpful.

 “She got along with everyone on the team,” Ruffin said.